 In June 2019, the U.S. Court of Appeals for the Ninth Circuit overturned the 2015 U.S. tax court decision in Altera Co v.
 Commissioner, regarding the inclusion of stock-based compensation costs under cost sharing agreements.
-In July 2019, Altera Corporation, a subsidiary of Intel Inc., requested en banc review of the decision from the Ninth Circuit panel and the request was denied in November 2019.
-In February 2020, Altera Corporation petitioned the U.S. Supreme Court for review.
-While a final decision remains outstanding, we quantified and recorded the impact of including such compensation costs, as described in the Ninth Circuit decision, of \$5.8 million in the fourth quarter of fiscal 2019 as a reduction to deferred tax asset, fully offset by a reduction to valuation allowance of the same amount, without any income tax expense impact.
-If the Altera Ninth Circuit opinion is reversed by the U.S. Supreme Court, we would anticipate unwinding the reduction to both deferred tax asset and valuation allowance as aforementioned.
-There was no further update in the first quarter of fiscal 2020, and we will continue to monitor the effects of the case's outcome on our tax provision and related disclosures once more information becomes available.
+SunPower previously quantified and recorded the impact of including such compensation costs, as described in the Ninth Circuit decision, of \$5.8 million in the fourth quarter of fiscal 2019, as a reduction to deferred tax asset, fully offset by a reduction to valuation allowance of the same amount, without any income tax expense impact.
+We will reevaluate the deferred tax disclosure at the end of the fiscal year 2020.